 Sonny Koufax is 32 years old.
 He's a law school graduate.
 He's got a nice apartment in Manhattan.
 There's just one problem.
 He does nothing, except sit on his butt and live off an investment that was the result of a meager lawsuit he won a year ago.
 But after his fed up girlfriend leaves him, he comes up with the ingenious idea to adopt a five year old boy to showcase his newfound maturity.
 But things don't go as planned, and Sonny finds himself the unlikely foster father that will change his perspective on just looking out for himself.Written by

-Cole Sprouse and Dylan Sprouse both lost baby teeth during production and had to be fitted with temporary replacements.
+Cole Sprouse and Dylan Sprouse (Julian) lost baby teeth during production and had to be fitted with temporary replacements.
 Dylan Sprouse's tooth fell out in the middle of a take.
-Near the end of the movie, just after entering Hooters for his birthday, Sonny makes a reference to Julian about dealing with a missing tooth (at around 1h 25 mins) while holding Julian, "Hey, You!
+Near the end of the movie, just after entering Hooters for his birthday, Sonny (Adam Sandler) makes a reference to Julian about dealing with a missing tooth while holding him, "Hey, You!
 Still missin' that tooth?").
 See more »

 See more »